Modrá

 Modrá (formerly Nová Ves; Neudorf) is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 700 inhabitants.
+The village proper is located on the stream Modřanský potok in the Chřiby highlands.

+Modrá is known for an archaeological site with excavations from the Great Moravian period, which is protected as a national cultural monument, and for an archaeological open-air museum.

 Geography

 Modrá is located about 6 km northwest of Uherské Hradiště and 22 km southwest of Zlín.
 It lies mostly in the Chřiby highlands, only the southernmost part of the municipal territory extends into the Kyjov Hills.
 The highest point is at 297 m above sea level.
-The built-up area lies in the valley of the brook Modřanský potok.
+The built-up area lies in the valley of the stream Modřanský potok.

 History

 The territory of today's municipality has been inhabited since time immemorial.
 Archaeological finds testify to the human presence in about 5,000 BC.
 The present village was part of Velehrad until 1786, when it became separate.

 Transport

 There are no railways or major roads passing through the municipality.